IAG, the parent company of British Airways, has announced the acquisition of Air Europa for €1bn.

-I met the Air Europa CEO last Autumn at an event he sponsored in Mallorca, and later got a tour of their facilities at Palma (see below).
+I met the Air Europa CEO last Autumn at an event he sponsored in Mallorca, and later got a tour of their facilities at Palma (see above).
 I must admit that I was surprised by the size of the airline, especially the long-haul network, which had gone under my radar.

 Note that the acquisition does NOT include the travel agent, ground handling and hotel businesses owned by the parent company, Globalia.

 “Air Europa is one of the leading private airlines in Spain, operating scheduled domestic and international flights to 69 destinations, including European and long-haul routes to Latin America, the United States of America, the Caribbean and North Africa.